isomerpages/singapore-customs-cms/news-and-media/media-releases/_posts/2023-11-09-file-Don’t pay more! Know your duty and GST obligations when you cross into Singapore.md

 ---
 title: Don’t pay more!
-Know your duty and GST obligations when you cross into Singapore
+Know your duty and GST obligations when you cross into Singapore via Woodlands and Tuas Checkpoints
 date: 2023-11-09
 layout: file
 description: ""